css4j/echosvg/CONTRIBUTING.md

 methods as a mean to document which ones are intended to be overridden by other classes.
 (In that case, protected methods do not appear in the Javadocs and therefore are not part of the API)

+- Local variables and the `final` keyword: in Java, final local variables are automatically detected by the compiler, so the `final` keyword is unnecessary and only adds clutter.
+However, in some cases it is good to explicitly mark a local variable as `final`: when it may be confused with a non-final one, when setting a literal value, or when used in a final-only context (_e.g._ lambdas).

 <br/>